webformsforcore/WebFormsForCore/README.md

 packages you can use third party libraries that reference System.Web.
 You might still encounter issues, since the third party libraries will be compiled against .NET Framework and not .NET Core.

-The Build package also provides a MSBuild Task `AspNetCoreCompiler` similar to the standard `AspNetCompiler` Task that wraps the .NET Framework `aspnet_compiler.exe`.
+The Build package also provides an MSBuild Task `AspNetCoreCompiler` similar to the standard `AspNetCompiler` Task that wraps the .NET Framework `aspnet_compiler.exe`.
 In addition to the attributes of `AspNetCormpiler`, `AspNetCoreCompiler` supports the attribute `BinFolder` and `TargetFramework`.
 You can also specify a comma separated list of BinFolder's and TargetFramework's, if you project is dual running on .NET Framework and .NET Core with specific bin folders.
+You can also use this aspnetcore_compiler.exe form the command line by installing the dotnet
+      tool `dotnet tool install -g WebFormsForCore.AspNetCompiler`.

 Finally configure ASP.NET Core to use WebForms in the initialization code Program.cs like so:
 ```